 Instructions

-• In a 10 or 11-inch cast iron or oven-safe skillet, add a small pour of olive oil and set over medium heat.
+• In a 9 to 11-inch cast iron or oven-safe skillet, add a small pour of olive oil and set over medium heat.
 Add peppers and cook for about 2 minutes until softened.
 Add spinach and ham and cook for another 1-2 minutes until spinach has wilted.
 Transfer mixture to a bowl and set aside.

 • Increase skillet heat to medium high heat and add a generous pour of olive oil.
 Add half of the shredded hash browns, sprinkle with salt and pepper, and cook about 5 minutes, until bottom is brown and crispy.
 Flip and cook 5 minutes on the other side.
 Transfer hash browns to a bowl and set aside.
 Repeat with second half of the shredded hash browns.